Developing innovative genomic diagnostic solutions for precision medicine

 What We Do

-Although our group's core mission is diagnostics, we are also involved in R&D activities through the research group Digital Solutions for Genomic Medicine (Digigen).
-Our group is closely situated with the lab, genetic interpreters, medical doctors and researchers at the department, and user involvement is a central tenet of our work.
-In addition, we work closely with academic, institutional and commercial partners, and OUS AMG is part of several large collaboration efforts:
+Although our core mission is diagnostics, we are also involved in R&D activities through the research group Digital Solutions for Genomic Medicine (Digigen).
+In addition, we work closely with academic, institutional and commercial partners, and our department is part of several large collaboration efforts:

 Our Software